ModiApp/modi-app/docs/GameRules.md

 ### Dealer's Special Ability
 - Dealer can choose to draw a new card from the top of the deck instead of swapping
 - This counts as their "swap" action for the turn
-- Dealer can still choose to stick or swap normally
+- Dealer can still choose to stick

 ### Round Resolution
 1. After all players have taken their turn, all cards are revealed